prevention-icon

 Feeding habits

-Drywood termites tend to eat across the grain of wood, resulting in more disorganised remnant wood galleries containing frass.
-Subterranean termites chew on the softest part of the wood found between the grains, leaving behind neatly hollowed out wood segments.
+Drywood termites feed across the grain of wood, resulting in more disorganised remnant wood galleries containing frass.
+Subterranean termites chew on the softest part of the wood between the grains, leaving behind neatly hollowed-out wood segments.

 What does termite damage look like?